FAQ

 Should I get a male Shiloh Shepherd or a female Shiloh Shepherd?

 It all depends on what you’re looking for!
-Personally, I would just be very open to either with your breeder, and trust the breed wardens and their Litter Evaluation Report to guide you to the dog with the best-fitting temperament.
+Personally, I would just be very open to either with your breeder, and trust the Litter Evaluation Report to guide you to the dog with the best-fitting temperament.

 The only way to know for sure is to get your dog tested through the Embark DNA Test.
 Example of a Shiloh’s test here.

 My dog is a German Shepherd x Alaskan Malamute mix.
-Is he/she a Shiloh Shepherd?
+Are they a Shiloh Shepherd?

 I’m sorry, but no.

-I’m sure your dog is a lovely crossbreed, but not a purebred Shiloh Shepherd.
+I’m sure your dog may be a lovely crossbreed, but not a purebred Shiloh Shepherd.
 Shiloh Shepherds have descended from the same gene pool in the 1990s, and all Shilohs have ancestors in common.

 Shiloh Shepherd breed history.